Simple Search

 -

-Yes, you can select any of the results and extend your query by clicking on the extend query button that appears on the facet.
+Yes, you can select any of the results and extend your query by clicking the “Extend Search” button that appears on the facet.

 -